 - Install your storm doors and storm windows.
 This stops heat from escaping and helps reduce heating costs.

 - Check the weather stripping around door and window frames to make sure it’s in good condition and can help prevent heat loss.
 Replace if necessary.

-- Make sure there are no cracked or broken windows, or gaps that need repaired.
+- Make sure there are no cracked or broken windows, or gaps that need to be repaired.
 If there are, get those repaired.

 HVAC Equipment and Other Heat Sources

 - Make sure your HVAC equipment like furnaces, boilers, humidifiers, and other heat sources are in good condition.

 - Clean your whole-house humidifier and replace the evaporator pad.

 - Change your furnace filter to make sure your indoor air is good quality.
 This should be done quarterly.

 - Have your home HVAC service provider completes a furnace cleaning and maintenance service.
 Consider asking about annual maintenance contracts.
 This will keep your unit in peak condition and ensure it’s energy-efficient.